nogibjj/IDS-706_rg361_week-2/README.md

 # Pandas Descriptive Statistics Script [![CI](https://github.com/nogibjj/IDS-706_rg361_week-2/actions/workflows/github_actions.yml/badge.svg)](https://github.com/nogibjj/IDS-706_rg361_week-2/actions/workflows/github_actions.yml)

-This repo contains the project file which returns a descriptive statistic (mean) of the selcted column in a [pandas DataFrame](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.html).
+This repo contains the project file which returns descriptive statistics (mean, median and standard deviation) along with a histogram of the selcted column in a csv file.

+The code reads the data from the csv and stores it as a [pandas DataFrame](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.html) for the analysis.

 This repo has been created using the base [Data Engineering Python Template](https://github.com/revanth7667/Duke_IDS_706-DE) created as week-1 mini-project.

 Date Created: 2023-09-08

 ## Instructions
-The ``descriptive_stats`` function in ``main.py`` returns the mean of the selected column in a DataFrame, it takes in the following 2 parameters:
+The ``descriptive_stats`` function in ``main.py`` returns a list which contains the the [mean, median, standard deviation] of the selected column in the data, it takes in the following 2 parameters:
-   - df (**required**) -  a pandas DataFrame object
+   - fname (**required**) -  file location or path which contains the data
-   - col (**optional**) - column number for which the mean needs to be calculated. if no input is given, the mean of the last column in the DataFrame is returned
+   - col (**optional**) - column number for which the statistics needs to be calculated and histogram plotted. if no input is given, the last column in the data is considered for analysis

-   **Note** - Count the column numbers starting at 1 and do not consider the index of the DataFrame as a column while counting.
+   **Note** - Count the column numbers starting at 1 **Note** : The code assumes that the data has a header row, which is the default behaviour of the ``read_csv`` function from pandas which is used to read the data and create a Dataframe

 ## Contents
 ### 1. README.md
    contains the information about the repository and instructions for using it